Utility-scale solar farm

 Fintech

 My fintech experience is rooted in one of the most demanding environments in finance: alternative asset management.
-At Blackstone I worked on BX Access, the firm's global investor portal serving limited partners across private equity, real estate, and other alternative asset classes, at a time when that kind of transparency was genuinely rare in private markets.
+At Blackstone I worked on BX Access, the firm's global investor portal serving limited partners across private equity, real estate, and other alternative asset classes.

 The product challenge was partly technical and partly organizational.
 Consolidating fragmented legacy systems into a single platform that institutional investors would trust required as much change management as it did product thinking.
-It was an early lesson in how the hardest part of building enterprise software is rarely the software.
+One of my biggest lessons at BX was how important cross-functional relationships are: you need buy-in before you can make an impact, and that takes investment in understanding how others work, why their process matters, and how you can work together toward a shared outcome.

 • Investor-facing product for alternative asset managers